 - When you get to the party, hold off on hitting the food table.
 Converse with the other guests, and grab a glass of water to help fill you up.
 You could also try popping a breath strip or piece of gum before you enter to help you hold off on eating right away.

 - Allow yourself a small taste of everything at the party that you want.
 After that, bench the fattier options, and send in the low-cal replacements.

 - Bring something with you.
-Prepare a healthy dish such as a turkey chili, or arrange a colorful fruit or vegetable platter with a low-fat yogurt based dip.
+Prepare a healthy dish for the whole party such as a turkey or veggie chili, or arrange a colorful fruit or vegetable platter with a low-fat yogurt based dip.

 - Bench the high-cal beverages.
 Though Super Bowl Sunday may encourage loads of beer drinking, remember that one regular beer contains about 150 calories.
-Try water, seltzer or diet drinks instead.
-If you feel you are missing out on the alcohol, try a wine spritzer (½ wine, ½ sparkling water), or even a light beer.
+Try water or seltzer with lemon or lime instead.
+If you feel you are missing out on the alcohol, try a wine spritzer (½ wine, ½ sparkling water), vodka with soda water and lemon or lime, or even a light beer.

 If you’re the one throwing the party, you have the home field advantage.
 Instead of putting out the usual fatty fare, surprise your opponents and slim down the options.